fisharebest/webtrees/README.md

 ### Installation

 Installing **webtrees** is really easy.
-All you need is a webserver with PHP and MySQL.
+All you need is a webserver with PHP and MySQL/MariaDB.
 Almost every web hosting service provides these, but be sure to confirm that those supplied meet or exceed the minimum system requirements.

 1. Download latest stable version from [webtrees.net](https://webtrees.net/)